2020 brought unusual, warm weather

-FRESNO, California (KGPE) – 2020 was an unusually warm year in Central California.
+FRESNO, California (KSEE) – 2020 was an unusually warm year in Central California.

 January, Fresno never dropped below freezing.
 In February, only a trace of precipitation fell (you have to go back to 1885 to find a drier February) and the USDA officially declared a drought for our area on Feb.
 11th.
 A warm March followed.